 Luggage is limited to 2 suitcases per person.
 Excess luggage, surfboards & bicycles will be carried at a rate of $10.00 AUD per item.
 All luggage must be clearly labelled by the passenger, including name and full address.

 Mid-day Departure from Brisbane, In-flight Dinner and Movie with arrival in the USA.
 Note: You will be traveling back across the International Date line so you will gain a day.
 You actually arrive in the USA on the same day you leave Australia.

 |Approximate Pricing||Double Occupancy||Sole Occupancy||Permitted USA Departure Dates & Fare Rules|

 |Land Content Only||$3,052||$4,589||International return flights from the USA are not included.
 Please see detailed itinerary (above) for more information on inclusions.
 Itinerary can commence any day (subject to availability).|

 |Special (Economy Class)||$3,880||$5,416||

 Nov 1 2019 - Mar 31 2020

 International Return Flights from the USA (Los Angeles) are included.
 Non-Refundable, Non-Changeable.
 Other Dates may also apply.
 For details phone Toll-Free: (888)359 2877

 - a) All prices are USD$/person (including all Taxes).
-Subject to availability.
+Subject to availability and seasonality.
 Other Conditions Apply (see Terms and Conditions).

 - b) Land Content Only represents the pricing for the full itinerary as detailed, except the International Flights from the USA (and return) are NOT included.